PhilippSchulzGit/Aperture-Automated-Science/README.md

 As of July 11th 2022, the project folder structure has been changed again.
 This time, you will need to copy parts from the 'resources' folder into the program revisions folders.
 Refer to the README in the individual program revisions for which resources have to be copied.
 The reason for this change is simply to avoid a lot of storage space being occupied for duplicate files.

+As of November 25th 2022, the sound files for the different voices are stored in .zip files and need to be extracted in order to work with the program.
+You should have a folder structures that looks like this:
+/resources/audio/AUTO/[sound files]
+/resources/audio/GLaDOS/[sound files]
+This change was done to reduce fetch times in GitHub.
+Instead of fetching the changes for all sound files (currently ~8.2k files), this is now reduced to 2 files